-Percentage of the loans outstanding against members of all agricultural societies advanced onunlimited liability, every member stands to lose when any particular member fails to repay; hence it may be expected members are likely in their own interest to enforce the prompt repayment of loans by mutual watchfulness and supervision.
+Percentage of the loans outstanding against members of all agricultural societies advanced on-

+(1) the joint personal security of one or more members.
+30th June, 1925 33 30th June, 1939 44 unlimited liability, every member stands to lose when any particular member fails to repay; hence it may be expected members are likely in their own interest to enforce the prompt repayment of loans by mutual watchfulness and supervision.